-Data regarding the indication for opioid use were available for 46 patients - chronic back pain in 18 (39.1 %), osteoarthritis in 11 (23.9 %), and fibromyalgia in 8 (17.4 %) were the most common indications for opioids.
-Interestingly, only two (4.3 %) patients were taking opioids for a cancer-related indication.
+Data regarding the indication for opioid use were available for 46 patients; chronic back pain in 18 (39.1 %), osteoarthritis 11 (23.9 %) and fibromyalgia 8 (17.4 %) were the most common indications for opioids.
+Interestingly only two (4.3%) patients were taking opioids for a cancer related indication.

-The most commonly prescribed narcotic medication was tramadol in 58.0 % (n = 29) of cases; other opioids used by patients are shown in table 1.
-There were no differences between CAOU patients with OIED and CAOU patients without OIED in the type of opioid prescription (tramadol, 56.2 % vs 58.8 %; p-value = 0.863; other opioids, 43.8 % vs 41.2 %; p-value = 0.863).
-However, when converting the different opioid medications to MMED, CAOU patients with OIED had a higher MMED than CAOU patients without OIED ( $125.2 \pm 31.3 \text{ vs } 33.4 \pm 5.7 \text{ MME}$ ; p-value = 0.041) (Table 2).
+The most commonly prescribed narcotic medication was tramadol 58.0 % (n=29), other opioids used by patients are shown in table 1.
+There were no differences between CAOU patients with OIED and CAOU without OIED in the type of opioid prescription (tramadol 56.2 % vs 58.8 % p value 0.863, other opioids 43.8 % vs 41.2 % p value 0.863).
+But, when converting the different opioid medication to MMED, CAOU patients with OIED had a higher MMED than CAOU patients without OIED (125.2±31.3 vs 33.4±5.7 MME p value 0.041) (table 2).

 All 50 CAOU patients started opioid treatment before developing esophageal symptoms.
-Furthermore, ten CAOU patients with OIED developed esophageal symptoms within 12 months (median, 5 months; range, 1-12 months) after initiating treatment with opioids.
-Nine patients complained of new-onset dysphagia and one patient had a worsening of previously well-controlled regurgitation.
-The remaining 40 CAOU patients were on opioids for more than one year before the HRM study was performed, and we could not establish a specific timeline between initiation of opioid treatment and esophageal symptoms.
+Furthermore, ten CAOU patients with OIED developed esophageal symptoms within 12 months (median 5 months, range 1-12 months) after initiating treatment with opioids.
+Nine patients complained of new-onset dysphagia and one patient worsening of previously well controlled regurgitation.
+The remaining 40 CAOU patients were on opioids for more than one year before the HRM study was performed, and we could not establish a specific timeline between the initiation of opioid treatment and the esophageal symptoms.